buddhist-uni/buddhist-uni.github.io/exclusive.md

 layout: page
 ---

-Here you will find links to the content on the site which (to my knowledge) is difficult or impossible to find elsewhere: either because it went offline, it's a derivative work (e.g. I edited a talk) or because it's a file I was given directly (e.g. a file passed around offline).
-They are collected here in the hopes that this list will be useful to other collectors.
-You can [download a zip archive containing most of these files, here](https://github.com/buddhist-uni/exclusive_01/archive/main.zip).
+Here you will find links to the content on the site which is difficult to find elsewhere: either because it went offline, it was edited, or because it's a file that was previously circulating offline.
+They are collected here in the hope that it will be useful to other collectors.
+You can [download a zip archive containing most of these files here](https://github.com/buddhist-uni/exclusive_01/archive/main.zip).

 <div>
 {% assign categories = "av,essays,papers,reference" | split: ',' %}